Should you become a DIY investor?

 According to a recent survey, I think you should at least consider it.

-Based on the results from a recent survey from the Ontario Securities Commission’s Investor Advisory Panel, the results paint a rather poor picture about the advice some small- and medium-sized portfolio investors obtain from their financial advisor.
+Based on the results from a past survey from the Ontario Securities Commission’s Investor Advisory Panel, the results paint a rather poor picture about the advice some small- and medium-sized portfolio investors obtain from their financial advisor.
+It’s actually downright terrible.

 Based on the data I read: